 Do what the State says, and you’ll be taken care of.

-This can happen only if the government is doing all it can to protect the citizenry from unjust, predatory practices from public and private industry.
+This can happen only if the government does all it can to protect the citizenry from unjust, predatory public and private industry practices.
 People cannot invest money, goods, and energy if they don’t believe their long-term work will be reasonably protected by just laws.

 If a government controls how many goods and services are distributed to a certain area, then the government must control how those goods and services are used in that area or there will be shortages or overages.
 What if a certain community decides to work harder and improve their circumstances?
 Do their taxes decrease because they become less reliant on the government?
 Who decides these matters?